-Prepping for Your (My) First Camping Trip!
+Prepping & Packing for Your (My) First Camping Trip!

 I am 31 years old, and I have never gone camping.

 I grew up in New York City, and have never slept in a backyard or on a beach.
-The closes I've gotten is sleeping in a hatchback car with the seat folded down, when I was a kid.
-This summer, I am spending 10 days at The French Acrobatics Convention, and I will be camping.* I will be sharing a tent with someone who I hope will still like (love) me afterwards, so it seemed like I should get my initial camping experience out of the way.
+The closest I've gotten is sleeping in a hatchback car with the seat folded down, when I was a kid.
+This summer, I am spending 10 days at The French Acrobatics Convention, and I will be camping.* I will be sharing a tent with someone who I hope will still like (love) me afterwards, so it seemed like I should get my first camping experience out of the way.

 *This isn't entirely accurate.
 The FAC is held at a campground, which has toilets and showers, and food is taken care of by the event.
 But it is still 10 days in a tent, with my acro partner.